-Subtask 1.3 Public Education and Participation Work Task Budget: \$20,250 (FHWA MPO Planning Funds, \$19,000; FTA MPO Transit Planning Funds, \$1,000; RVMPO dues, \$250.)
+Subtask 1.3 Public Education and Participation Work Task Budget: \$20,500 FHWA MPO Planning Funds, \$19,000 FTA 5303 Metropolitan Planning Funds, \$1,000 RVMPO dues, \$250 In-Kind Match, \$250

-The RVMPO recognizes the importance and need for providing an active public involvement process, which supplies complete information, timely public notice, full public access to key decisions, and supports early and continuing involvement of the public in all RVMPO planning and program activities.
+The RVMPO recognizes the importance and need for providing an active public involvement process, which supplies complete information, timely public notice (45 days for amendments to the Public Participation Plan), full public access to key decisions, and supports early and continuing involvement of the public in all RVMPO planning and program activities.
 The purpose of this work element is to improve, strengthen and fulfill all these needs.
 A good public participation program includes public education, public involvement and public relations.
 The RVMPO adopted a Public Participation Plan and Citizen's Guide to Transportation Planning (see http://rvmpo.org/SectionIndex.asp?SectionID=16) to fulfill MAP-21 obligations and the RVMPO's commitment to actively engaging the public in the transportation planning process.